mitchellh/omniconfig/README.md

 loaded from anywhere, such as JSON files, Ruby structures, a remote server (like ZooKeeper), etc.

+For documentation, there is a comprehensive [user guide available.](https://github.com/mitchellh/omniconfig/blob/master/user_guide.md).

 ## Installation

 Omniconfig is distributed as a gem.
 Any software that wants to be configured